Opposition to the Second Boer War: United Kingdom

 Lloyd George made his name in opposition, as he alleged that Joseph Chamberlain, his brother, and his son had large personal financial investments in a number of munitions firms that were making heavy profits in the war.
-The allegations of corruption and greed did not carry public opinion, so the anti-war elements switched to an emphasis on humanitarianism, with heart-rending depictions of the suffering of Boer women and children in the camps.
-Emily Hobhouse in June 1901 published a fifteen-page pamphlet reporting on the horrific state of the concentration camps, and Lloyd George openly accused the government of "a policy of extermination" directed against the Boer population.
+The allegations of corruption and greed did not carry public opinion, so the anti-war elements switched to an emphasis on humanitarianism, with heart-rending depictions of the suffering of Boer civilians interned in the camps.
+Emily Hobhouse in June 1901 published a fifteen-page pamphlet reporting on the horrific state of the camps, and Lloyd George openly accused the government of "a policy of extermination" directed against the Boer population.
 In June, 1901, Liberal party leader Henry Campbell-Bannerman took up the assault and answered the rhetorical "When is a war not a war?" with "When it is carried on by methods of barbarism in South Africa," referring to those same camps and the policies that created them.
 In 1910, when the Boers came to friendly relations with the British, they pointed to the "barbarism" comment by Campbell-Bannerman as a mark of British good faith.

 In April 1900, Emily Hobhouse and her friend Catherine Courtney organised a women’s branch of the South African Conciliation Committee with a women’s protest meeting being held at Queen’s Hall, Langham Place, London, on 13 June 1900.
 The Women's Liberal Federation participated in the Second Boer War protest movement, then moved towards support for women’s suffrage.

-Opposition to the war was strongest among the Irish Catholics throughout the British Empire.
-Many Irish nationalists sympathised with the Boers, having a shared opposition to British imperialism.
-Though many Irishmen served in the British Army, some fought for the Boers too.
+Opposition to the war in the British Empire was strongest among Irish Catholics.
+Many Irish nationalists sympathised with Boers, having a shared opposition to British imperialism.
+Though many Irishmen served in the British Armed Forces, a small number fought for the Boers instead.
 Irish miners working in the Transvaal when the war began formed the nucleus of two tiny Irish commandos.

 Neutral countries

-The overwhelming public sentiment in neutral countries, especially the Netherlands, Russia, Germany, France, and the United States, was highly negative.
-Anger against the British was high, and many people supported the Boers.
-Many saw the Boers as a group of heroic, outnumbered and brave freedom fighters.
+The overwhelming public sentiment in neutral countries, especially the Netherlands, Russia, Germany, France, and the United States favoured the Boers.
+Many commentators in the Western world saw the Boers as a group of heroic, outnumbered and brave freedom fighters.
 That included the general public, the leading newspapers, and many public figures.
 There was some fear that Germany might involve itself beyond mere rhetoric, but Germany remained strictly neutral.
-Some 225 Russian Army officers took leave to go and fight for the Boers.
+225 Imperial Russian Army officers took leave to go and fight for the Boers.

-Donal Lowry points out that support for the Boers was strongest among anti-imperialists in general and opponents of the British Empire in particular, including French-Canadian separatists in Quebec and Marxist intellectuals such as György Lukács and Karl Kautsky.
-Irish Catholics in the United States, Australia, Britain and Ireland supported the Boers, who inspired separatist and nationalist leaders, especially in the Irish Republican Army.
+Donal Lowry points out that support for the Boers during the war was strongest among anti-imperialists, including French-Canadian separatists in Quebec and Marxist intellectuals such as György Lukács and Karl Kautsky.
+Irish Catholics in the United States, Australia, Britain and Ireland supported the Boers, whose actions inspired future generations of Irish separatist and nationalist leaders, especially in the Irish Republican Army.